openlawteam/docs/docs/markup-language/README.md

 ---
 meta:
   - name: description
-    content: The OpenLaw protocol relies on a markup language to transform natural language agreements into machine-readable objects with relevant variables and logic defined within a given document.
+    content: The OpenLaw protocol relies on a markup language to transform natural language agreements into machine-readable objects with relevant variables and logic defined within a template.
 ---

 # Markup Language

 The OpenLaw protocol relies on a markup language to transform natural language agreements into machine-readable objects with relevant variables and logic defined within a given document (what we call a "template").
 Templates can be grouped together into "deals," making it possible for parties to create and manage entire transactions on a blockchain.
+If this is your first time visiting our site, please see the [Beginner’s Guide](/beginners-guide/) for creating a First Draft.

 ## Variables

+### Generally

 To identify a variable in an OpenLaw template, all that is required is to surround text with a set of double brackets.
 For example, consider the following basic contractual language from a mutual non-disclosure agreement (NDA):